I’m not afraid to admit that I’m a big fan of those reality television survival shows.

 Step One: What resources do you already have?

-Any survival expert will tell you when you find yourself in a difficult situation, start by assessing your available resources.
+Any survival expert will tell you that when you find yourself in a difficult situation, start by assessing your available resources.
 Similarly, the first step in preparing your organization for these changes in grant administration is to assess what things you already have.

 - What processes and policies are currently in place?